thombashi/sqlitebiter/README.rst

 Summary
 -------

-sqlitebiter is a CLI tool to create a SQLite database from CSV/JSON/Excel/Google-Sheets.
+sqlitebiter is a CLI tool to convert CSV/JSON/Excel/Google-Sheets to a SQLite database file.

 Features
 --------